nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 wget https://zenodo.org/record/4587955/files/silva_species_assignment_v138.1.fa.gz?download=1 # grabs the file from the internet and downloads into the current directory mv silva_species_assignment_v138.1.fa.gz?download=1 silva_species_assignment_v138.1.fa.gz # renames the file to remove "?download=1"
 ```

+Check if this is the latest version of the dataset here: https://www.arb-silva.de/download/archive/

 ### 1.3 Download test data

 Here we will use a dataset produced in collaboration with Cefas: